lando/lando/examples/trivial-services/README.md

 This example provides an `nginx` webserver and showcases some basic service overrides.

-See the `.lando.yml` in this directory for configuration options.
+See the `.lando.yml` in this directory for services configuration options.

 Getting Started
 ---------------